gsoules/MkDocs/digital-archive/docs/user/getting-started-user.md

 **To get started using the Digital Archive:**

--   Read the sections below that explain *what you can do* with the Digital Archive
+-   Learn what you can do with the Digital Archive by reading the sections below
 -   Click the **_Learn how to_** link in any section

 ---

+> What a user can do:

 Search one collection or many
 :   You can search any or all collections in three different ways: